Greeks strike over government's "starvation" budget

 The package aims to reduce the budget deficit to 6.7 percent of GDP next year from 9 percent this year, a task made harder by a deep recession now in its fourth year in Greece.

-The central bank has warned of more pain ahead and has bluntly said the alternative to austerity is life outside the euro zone, which would push the country back several decades.
+The central bank has warned of more pain ahead and has bluntly said the alternative to austerity is life outside the euro zone that would push the country back several decades.

 (Writing by Deepa Babington; Editing by Robert Woodward)